DIASTEMA-UPRC/microstack-installation/microstack-installation/microstack-installation.md

 sudo iptables -I FORWARD -s 10.20.20.1/24 -j ACCEPT sudo iptables -I FORWARD -d 10.20.20.1/24 -j ACCEPT
 ```
 !
-The last two commands must run on start-up because they will reset after any reboot !
+The last commands must run on start-up because they will reset after any reboot !

 Also after a reboot run the following:
 ```